Andriy Protsenko

-Andriy Oleksiyovych Protsenko (Андрій Олексійович Проценко; born 20 May 1988) is a Ukrainian high jumper.
+Andrii Oleksiyovych Protsenko (Андрій Олексійович Проценко; born 20 May 1988) is a Ukrainian high jumper.
 He is the 2022 World bronze medallist, 2014 World Indoor bronze medallist and European silver medallist.

 Career

 He won the silver medal at the 2007 European Junior Championships, and the bronze medal at the 2009 European U23 Championships.
 He competed at the 2009 World Championships without reaching the final.
 He also competed at the 2011, 2013 and 2015 World Championships also without reaching the final.

 His personal best jump is 2.40 metres, achieved in July 2014 in Lausanne.
 He became only 12th person in the history of men's high jump to jump over 2.40.

 He won the 2019 Diamond League final in Zurich, with his season best of 2.32 m, which gave him a wild card entry for the 2019 World Athletics Championships in Doha.

 Protsenko won a bronze medal at the 2022 World Athletics Championships in Eugene, United States.
 He said in his interview that he spent nearly 40 days in occupied Kherson Oblast before he was able to safely leave it.
 He spent those days in a village where he made improvised facilities to continue his trainings.
 After he left Ukraine to get prepared for the Worlds, he first trained in Portugal and then in Spain.
 He also mentioned in his interview that Gianmarco Tamberi, who also showed his support of Ukraine at the 2022 World Athletics Indoor Championships, supported and helped him a lot.